herman-hellenes/herman-hellenes.github.io/_posts/2017-08-18-Data-Scientist-Tools.md

 There are many out there who already have given excellenet tutorials on Git, and much better than what I can wrap together.
 Therefore I pass the ball over to some other sources when it comes to usage and undestanding.
 There are many sources to choose from, but I feel the following book to be the best way of learning Git.
 See [Pro Git book, written by Scott Chacon and Ben Straub](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control), thanks for making this great tutorial.

-You can host your repository at Github,

-Diffmerge, sourcethree
+You can host your repository at Github, like I do with this website.
+There are many others, like Gitlab or Bitbucket.
+If you get a bit tired of using Git Bash, the Unix Shell, there are some GUI clients for you.
+A selection of these can be found [here](https://git-scm.com/downloads/guis).
+Lastly, I highly recommend you to use Diffmerge, an application to visually compare and merge files.
+You can download it [here](https://sourcegear.com/diffmerge/) and a tutorial to use it with the Sourcetree GUI can be found [here](https://www.youtube.com/watch?v=sIwh4UvApMU).

 ### Managing databases